marios-code-path/bootiful-testing/sportsnet-reactive-producer/README.md

 }
 ```

 Its not a lot, but this should let us get started with the application and techniques at hand.
-What we're interested next is testing this repository and data.
+What we're interested next is testing data, and whether it can handle being composed or altered with consistency.
 We will need to answer questions such as: Will our data get saved as it should (i.e not consistent state), and will our repository find the right collection items?
 How should one verify that?
 Lets take a look at a reactive testing componnet that makes doing this expectation-oriented work easier.

-# Reactive Stream StepVerifier
+## Imperative Test Assertions

 The following two tests take care of the question whether our data classes can be properly handled without side-effects.
 To do this, we can test both cases - imperative access, and reactive access.